sitetester/reth-custom-db/README.md

 ```
 To see events, in another terminal make a call that triggers a block, or just wait if your node is synced
 and producing blocks.
 Check `test_reth_subscribe_blocks` in `tests/reth_event_tests.rs` for a working example.
+This event is interesting in scenarios where some external listeners to the node perform certain action
+based on this event, as block has now been fully finalised by the chain.

 ### reth_unsubscribeBlocks
 Unsubscribes from block notifications.